Egg is our #4 food choice for women

 We understand why you might be asking, “Are eggs good for you?”
 Eggs were once considered dangerous to your health, but no more!

 Yes, we recognize that eggs can elevate your cholesterol if you have too much of this good thing.
-But an egg, on its own, is not going to cause your cholesterol level to skyrocket.
-(A better idea than worrying about an egg or two is to watch the saturated fats in your day).
-And not only will eggs not destroy your health, you might be surprised to learn all the ways eggs benefit the health of women, particularly when it comes to sexual health.
+However studies show that eggs can raise good, also called HDL, cholesterol.
+(A better idea than worrying about an egg or two is to watch the saturated fats in your day.
+However if you have concerns about your cholesterol, please check with a physician before making any major diet changes.)
+And not only will eggs not destroy your health, you might be surprised to learn all the ways eggs benefit women’s health, particularly when it comes to sexual health.

-In addition, eggs contain zinc.
+Speaking of sexual performance, another reason women should get excited about eating eggs is because they contain zinc.
 Why is that important?
 Zinc is essential to sexual health because it promotes good blood flow.
-In other words, it helps make climax possible.
-So stop asking, “Are eggs good for you?” and start enjoying all the health and flavor benefits a well-cooked plate of eggs has to offer.
+In other words, it helps make sexual climax possible.

 Tips on buying eggs